Day1: Nairobi Oloitoktok:

 Day 8: Departure day:

-After an early breakfast, we aboard the shuttle to Nairobi.
+After an early breakfast, we board the shuttle to Nairobi.
 We have the option to join other safari options.